Schools and ArtsMark

 Linden Print Studio is part of the Artsmark Partnership Programme.

-What we can do for your school / organisation:
+What I can do for your school / organisation:

 Deliver Continuing Professional Development sessions

 Provide advice on art curriculum development, with a particular focus on printmaking